datascience-labs/GreenAccounter/GreenAccounter-backend-connection/index.md

 permalink: /:path/:basename:output_ext
 ---

-This branch connects the cloud servers to our platform.
+is branch connects the cloud servers to our platform.